SaWuJa/Holt-Winters-Model-Malaria-Prediction/README.md

 # Holt-Winters-Model-Malaria-Prediction
-This repository contains code and methodology for predicting malaria cases using the Holt-Winter’s Model
+This repository contains code and methodology for predicting malaria cases using the Holt-Winter’s Model.
+The dataset consists of monthly malaria cases, and the analysis includes data preprocessing, feature engineering, and normalization.
+The model captures trends and seasonality in malaria incidence, providing forecasts for future cases.
+Evaluation metrics such as MAE, RMSE, MAPE, and MASE are used to assess model performance.
+Residual analysis is conducted to ensure the robustness of the model.